Reform - Fit for the Future

 The Premier announced in-principle support for nine other amalgamations but has not yet acted on these proposals.
 He also announced that a number of amalgamation proposals would not proceed.

 The proclamations also stipulate the number of councillors and wards for each new council.
 Where wards have been created, those ward boundaries have already been released, and this information can be downloaded from the Stronger Councils website.

 The Government has said it will provide up to $5 million dollars to each new regional council and up to $10 million to new metropolitan councils, to assist with amalgamation costs.
 New councils will also be eligible for up to $15 million to fund new investment in community infrastructure, through the Stronger Communities Fund.

 New councils do not go to election until 9 September 2017.

-A key component is the Local Government Workplace Reform Kit: Managing Workplace Change (PDF, 1.4MB).
-This was developed by LGNSW in 2015 to help members manage the workplace issues that will arise in the face of the reform process.
-The Workplace reform toolkit will assist councils to meet their legal and ethical obligations to their employees.
+A key component is the Local Government Workplace Reform Kit: Managing Workplace Change.
+This was developed by LGNSW in 2015 to help members manage workplace issues that will arise in the face of the reform process.

 No Forced Amalgamations

 LGNSW has long maintained there are systemic flaws in the funding system for Local Government, both in NSW and at a national level.
 These will not be rectified by simply amalgamating councils.
 LGNSW says 'Fix the Funding First'.
 LGNSW therefore continues to call for reforms to the financial framework for the sector - an end to rate pegging, fewer rate exemptions, reform of regulated fees and charges, an end to cost shifting, and a fair go in direct funding from the Commonwealth.